GJManiero/Docs/aspnetcore/fundamentals/logging.md

 Some logging providers let you specify when logs should be written to a storage medium or ignored based on log level and category.

 The `AddConsole` and `AddDebug` extension methods provide overloads that let you pass in filtering criteria.
-The following sample code causes the console to ignore logs below `Warning` level, while the Debug window ignores logs that the framework creates.
+The following sample code causes the console provider to ignore logs below `Warning` level, while the Debug provider ignores logs that the framework creates.

 [!code-csharp[](logging/sample/src/TodoApi/Startup.cs?name=snippet_AddConsoleAndDebugWithFilter&highlight=6-7)]